overturetool/overturetool.github.io/_workshops/15th-Overture-Workshop.md

 ## CALL FOR PAPERS

+We invite contributions to the 15th Overture Workshop on the Vienna Development (VDM), its foundations, tools, and applications.
+VDM is one of the best established formal methods for systems development.
+A lively community of researchers and practitioners in academia and industry has grown around the modelling languages (VDM-SL, VDM++, VDM-RT, CML) and tools (VDMTools, Overture, Crescendo, Symphony, and the INTO-CPS chain).
+Together, these provide a platform for work on modelling and analysis technology that includes static and dynamic analysis, test generation, execution support, and model checking.

+Current projects on model-based design for cyber-physical systems (INTO-CPS and the CPSE Labs experiments TEMPO, CPSBuDi and IPP4CPPS) are generating real results.
+There are also important developments in Japan with the release of VDMTools under an open source licence.
+It is thus timely to focus on the future of the methods and toolchain, improvements in capabilities, and potential applications.
+We also propose to hold a structured discussion on possible commercial futures.

+Previous workshops have been invaluable in encouraging both new and established members of the community in their work, and helping to determine priorities and future directions.
+Proceedings of former workshops are available at http://www.overturetool.org/.

+**Location: Newcastle University, United Kingdom.**

+### Important Dates

+* ~~17 July 2017~~ 24 July 2017 (extended): submission of abstracts of papers (at <https://easychair.org/conferences/?conf=overture15>)
+* ~~24 July 2017~~ 31 July 2017 (extended): submission deadline for papers (PDF only, please)
+* ~~21 August 2017~~: notification to authors
+* 11 September 2017: final version of papers due
+* 15 September 2017: workshop

+### Call

 Our workshop provides a forum for discussing and advancing the state of the art in formal modelling and analysis using VDM and its family of associated formalisms including extensions for distributed VDM and real-time systems.
 We strongly welcome contributions on the development of tools for, as well as developments in, foundations and reports of practical experience.
 Each paper will be peer-reviewed by at least three members of the PC, must use the Springer LNCS format, and should not exceed 15 pages in length.
 Accepted papers will be published in a Newcastle University Technical Report.
 The scope of the workshop includes, but is not restricted to: